smilejeen/PNGseqR/ReadMe.md

 ``|Windowsize|A numeric value indicates the window size (in base pairs) containing SNPs subjected to calculating Euclidean distance
 ``|threshold|From 0 to 1, default value is “0.95”.
-A numeric threshold value to extract candidate region by fractile quantile ``|pval|A numeric threshold value, default value is “0.05” `Gtest()`| |The function to perform BSA analysis with G-test algorithm ``|file|The data frame exported by BSA_filter() ``|Windowsize|A numeric value indicates the window size (in base pairs) containing SNPs subjected to calculating G statistic ``|threshold|From 0 to 1, default value is “0.99”.
+A numeric threshold value to extract candidate region by fractile quantile ``|pval|A numeric threshold value, default value is “0.05” `Gprime()`| |The function to perform BSA analysis with G-test algorithm ``|file|The data frame exported by BSA_filter() ``|Windowsize|A numeric value indicates the window size (in base pairs) containing SNPs subjected to calculating G statistic ``|threshold|From 0 to 1, default value is “0.95”.
 A numeric threshold value to extract candidate region by fractile quantile ``|pval|A numeric threshold value.
 Default value is “0.05” `plot_BSA()`| |The function to output BSA analysis result into scatter and line plots ``|file|The data frame exported by the BSA analysis functions